20100215/Analyzing_Football_Matches/2_WorldCup/README.md

         - Enlighten World Flags
     - Cards for total tournaments and host win rate
     - Clustered column chart for finals appearances by team code.
 Add tooltip for team name.
     - Box and whisker chart for count of goals per match grouped by year.
-Sort chart by year ascending
+Sort chart by year ascending.
+    - Bar chart for number of goals by team.
+    - Map for number of matches per city.
+Change the map style to light.
+Add category labels to show the city names.
+        - Create a tooltip that will be used in the map bubbles.
+Add a new page and in the canvas settings, set type to tooltip.
+Add card for city name then add a table showing match names and the calculated column for final score.
+        - Apply the tooltip in the map visual.

 Insights:
     - The total tournaments measure is used as part of the analysis for validating where there is an advantage of the host team.